jaiwalker/setup-laravel5-package/readme.md

 all done - now you can access  your package via url - "yourwebsite/contact"

 DO share this repository if you liked it.

+UPDATE :

+working on  review  and  push Enchaments , will be released soon.